Wendell Smallwood

-Wendell Lynn Smallwood Jr. (born January 20, 1994) is an American football running back who is a free agent.
-He played college football at West Virginia and was selected in the fifth round of the 2016 NFL Draft by the Philadelphia Eagles.
-Smallwood has also been a member of the Washington Redskins, Pittsburgh Steelers, and Jacksonville Jaguars.
+Wendell Lynn Smallwood Jr. (born January 20, 1994) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers and was selected in the fifth round of the 2016 NFL draft by the Philadelphia Eagles.
+Smallwood was also a member of the Washington Redskins, Pittsburgh Steelers, and Jacksonville Jaguars.

-Early years
+Early life

-Smallwood attended Red Lion Christian Academy in Bear, Delaware before transferring to Eastern Christian Academy in Elkton, Maryland for his senior year.
+Smallwood attended Red Lion Christian Academy in Bear, Delaware, before transferring to Eastern Christian Academy in Elkton, Maryland, for his senior year.
 He was rated by Rivals.com as a three-star recruit.
 He received offers from West Virginia, Boston College, Connecticut, Hawaii, Rutgers, and Temple.
 He chose to commit to West Virginia University (WVU) to play college football.

 College career

 As a true freshman at West Virginia in 2013, Smallwood played in 12 games and rushed for 221 yards on 39 carries with one touchdown.
 He also served as a kick returner, returning 30 kickoffs for a total of 541 yards.
 As a sophomore, he played in all 13 games and made nine starts.
 He had 722 rushing yards on 148 carries and two touchdowns.
 He also recorded 31 receptions, fifth most in school history for a single season.
-As a junior in 2015, Smallwood rushed for a Big 12-leading 1,519 yards on 238 carries with nine touchdowns.
+As a junior in 2015, Smallwood rushed for a Big 12 Conference-leading 1,519 yards on 238 carries with nine touchdowns.
 With 2,462 rushing yards in his collegiate career, he finished ninth in school history.
-After the season, he decided to forego his senior season and entered the 2016 NFL Draft.
+After the season, he decided to forego his senior season and entered the 2016 NFL draft.
 While at West Virginia, he majored in criminology with a minor in communications.